SING3R-SLAM: Submap-based Indoor Monocular Gaussian SLAM with 3D Reconstruction Priors: Introduction

-3D Gaussian-based SLAM methods \cite{keetha2024splatam, matsuki2024gaussian, li20254d, zhang2024hi} provide a globally consistent scene representation using 3D Gaussian Splatting (3DGS)~\cite{kerbl20233d}, enabling joint optimization of camera poses and geometry for consistent reconstruction and high-quality novel view synthesis via differentiable rendering.
-However, most existing systems rely on RGB-D input, which limits their applicability.
-RGB-only variants such as Splat-SLAM \cite{sandstrom2025splat} and HI-SLAM2 \cite{zhang2024hi} rely on pretrained depth and normal estimators, with the resulting depth often lacking accurate scale and global consistency.
-Moreover, these pipelines rely on external tracking modules for camera poses, thereby disentangling scene geometry reconstruction from pose estimation.
-Additionally, integrating multiple pretrained models also increases computational costs.
+More recent SLAM methods \cite{keetha2024splatam, matsuki2024gaussian, li20254d, zhang2024hi} adopt 3D Gaussian Splatting (3DGS) \cite{kerbl20233d} as their map representation.
+Unlike previous traditional methods which use point-based maps, Gaussian maps are compact, globally consistent, and enable joint optimization of camera poses and scene geometry via differentiable rendering without complex feature matching.
+Their flexible and dense representation also makes them highly versatile for downstream tasks and further extensions, establishing them as the emerging standard in modern dense SLAM systems.
+However, most existing systems rely on RGB-D input, limiting their applicability.
+RGB-only variants, such as Splat-SLAM \cite{sandstrom2025splat} and HI-SLAM2 \cite{zhang2024hi}, depend on pretrained depth and normal estimators and external tracking modules, which often produce scale-inconsistent or inaccurate depth and disentangle pose from scene reconstruction.
+Consequently, reconstructed maps can be geometrically imprecise or incomplete, and the use of multiple pretrained models increases computational overhead.